icarus747/unMineable/README.md

 Right now to add more wallets just modify the inputs.conf file or follow the second option by cloning the script with a different wallet.
 The dashboard will have a drop down for different wallets.

 You will want to wait about 4 hours before you get a good data in the dashboard.

+If you would like to add more DOGE wallets, just repeat the process of adding the origional wallet.

 ##